chachasikes/DrupalShortcuts.codaplugin/README.txt

 *DrupalDocBlock
 *DrupalFileBlock
 *FormatFunctionSugar
+*Associative Array
+*NestedArray

 --------------------------------------------------------------------------------

 *DrupalDocBlock: Create a doc block for a function.

   How to use:
-  *Select a function and type Command-.
-(Command and a period)
+  *Select a function and type Command-Option-/

   A Drupal code standard doc block will be created.
   Based on these standards: http://drupal.org/node/1354?no_cache=1264546172